lucky-dev/flying_apk_sinatra/README.md

 # FlyingApk

 FlyingApk is a clone of Testflight and only supports sharing of Android applications.
-FlyingApk doesn't have UI yet.
+FlyingApk hasn't had UI yet.
 It has only API and [Android client](https://github.com/lucky-dev/flying_apk_android).

 ## Install